overtake/telegram/README.md

 Telegram for macOS
 ===========
-This is obj-c version of macos client, not is not maintained.
+This is obj-c version of macos client, now is no longer supported.
 New repo: https://github.com/overtake/TelegramSwift